roman-milk/roman-milk.github.io/stockingTales.md

+===

- ****** &quot;Stocking Tales&quot;: Boss's Pet ****** bysilkstockingslover© Was I ready to be in a relationship with a woman?
+Was I ready to be in a relationship with a woman?
 Would it be an actual relationship?
 Did I want to be in a relationship?
 Did I just want the submissive sex I was already fantasizing?

  I could spend hours psychoanalyzing myself, but decided 'fuck it', I would just take the day as fate meant it to be.
 I wouldn't push to force the issue nor resist whatever Mrs. Parks had in store.